steqeq/0000/docs/reference/env-variables.rst

     *
       - MEMOBJ_BASE_ADDR_ALIGN
       - size_t
-      - 4*Ki
+      - 4096
-      - Alignment of the base address of any allocate memory object *
+      - Alignment of the base address of any allocate memory object.
+The default value corresponds to 4 KiB.
+    *
       - AMD_OCL_SUBST_OBJFILE
       - cstring